 Student Conduct Updates

-To support public health efforts to slow the spread of COVID-19, the office of student conduct will be holding all student conduct meetings, including educational conferences and administrative hearings, remotely.
+Additionally, as we continue to support public health efforts to slow the spread of COVID-19, the office of student conduct will be holding all student conduct meetings, including educational conferences and administrative hearings, remotely.
 Please remember that the Community Standards still apply even if you are not on-campus.
-If you are involved in a student conduct process and have questions about having a remote meeting, please reach out to us at firstname.lastname@example.org.
+If you are involved in a student conduct process and have questions about having a remote meeting, please reach out to us at email@example.com.

 The Office of Student Conduct is responsible for administering the student conduct process.
 The student conduct process is established as a primarily educational process by which students are provided with feedback about insensitive and harmful behaviors in which they may engage, and with opportunities and, in most cases, assistance to modify behaviors.
 Through the conduct process, students who violate the codes come to learn the importance of accepting personal responsibility for behavior that violates community standards.
 Being a member of the Loyola community is a privilege that carries with it responsibility for the well-being of all other members of the community.